jbcodeforce/ML-studies/docs/neuro-symbolic/index.md

 We may consider three entry points for transforming existing business processes with AI and automation:

-1. Process automation using STP, integration of human workflow with document classifcation and data capture.
+1. Process automation using STP, integration of human workflow with document classification and data capture.
-1. Decision based on policies
+1. Decision based on business policies
 1. Improved user experience to find solutions and make adhoc decisions.

 LLM are amazing tool for understanding and generating natural language, however they are not able to make consistent business decisions.

 * **Healthcare**: Deep learning can do medical images or analog graph pattern recognition, predictive analytics, classification, with symbolic reasoning to deliver personalized treatment recommendations, or help on diagnostic.
 * **Complaint management:** combine workflow, chatbot, decision rules for next best actions, product recommendation, ML for sentiment analysis.

 ## Intelligent Assistant

-A tool which accesses the business applications any user accesses during a work day, gathers the information, currates it.
-It interacts with natural language, understands intent, completes a multi-step tasks accross applications, systems, and people.
-The assistant learns over time on how we work with our systems.
+A tool which accesses the business applications any user accesses during a work day, gathers the information, curates it.
+It interacts with natural language, understands intent, completes a multi-step tasks across applications, systems, and people.
+The assistant learns over time on how we work with the systems.

-WatsonX Orchestrate uses NLP, Gen AI and skill to help implement custom orchestration.
+WatsonX Orchestrate uses NLP, Gen AI and skills to help implement custom orchestration.
 Skill is function wrapper with description.
-IBM predefined a set of skill like, SAP, Gmail integrations.
+IBM predefined a set of skill like integration to SAP, Gmail...

-As any API can be wrapped into a skill or tool than it can be orchestrated by a LLM.
+As any API can be wrapped into a skill or tool, then it can be orchestrated by a LLM.

 ## Semantic Router